product analytics

 Business predictability

-Lower churn rates lead to more predictable revenue streams and business forecasts, offering stability and confidence in future planning and growth strategies.
+Lower customer churn rates lead to more predictable revenue streams and business forecasts, offering stability and confidence in future planning and growth strategies.

 Conclusion